 So, let’s be honest — the only 100% sustainable diamond is one that’s already in circulation.
 It’s an heirloom diamond, estate diamond, or any diamond that’s secondhand.

-Every year we see more people choose lab grown diamonds; in fact, this year jewelers around the country reported a 50% jump in lab sales compared to last year.
+Every year we see more people choose lab grown diamonds; in fact, in 2022 lab diamonds made up at least 30% of engagement ring sales, and this year jewelers around the country reported a 50% jump in lab grown diamond sales compared to last year.
 It’s not just because they are a more sustainable choice vs. mined diamonds, but the sustainability factor is a big one.
 Here at Plum, ethical jewelry sourcing is very important to us, which is one reason we find lab grown diamonds so exciting.

 Doesn’t the Kimberley Process ensure that mined diamonds are ethical and sustainable?

 Mined diamonds pass through many hands, making origins murky.
 The Kimberley Process was developed to stem the flow of conflict diamonds, but with the convoluted supply chain — a mined diamond can pass hands nearly 2 dozen times — you really can’t be 100% sure that a mined diamond is conflict-free.

 There can be somewhat of an exception for diamonds mined in Canada because their government is very strict with mining regulations.
 We consider most Canadian diamonds the more transparent mined diamond option.